Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Isadora Duncan, credited as the mother of modern dance, was known for making artistic and fashion statements.
 On September 14, 1927, while out for a car ride with friends in Nice, France, the long, billowing silk scarf she had on got wrapped around an axle on the vehicle.

 “Miss Duncan was hurled in an extraordinary manner from an open automobile in which she was rising and instantly killed by the force of her fall to the stone pavement,” the New York Times reported.

 Duncan’s accidental death was a shocker — but it wasn’t the last of its type.
 In a 1992 dispatch to the New York Times, an individual pointed out that “medical examiners have seen many deaths and injuries in public places and the workplace from entanglements of loose-fitting clothing and long hair.”

-Tune into the premiere of “Accident, Suicide or Murder” on Saturday, April 17 at 8:30/7:30c on Oxygen for more.
+Tune into the premiere of “Accident, Suicide or Murder” on Saturday, November 26 at 8/7c on Oxygen.